emorydunn/AppleScriptBridge/README.md

 A core protocol of the library is `AppleEventDescriptorRepresentable`, which encapsulates converting between Swift types and AppleEvent descriptors.
 The is similar to `RawRepresentable`, allowing initialization from a descriptor and providing a descriptor.

-Default implementations are provided for many primitive types that are available from a descriptor:
+Default implementations are provided for many value types that are available from a descriptor:

 - String
 - Date